ARUP-NGS/BMFtools/MANUAL.md

 This rescue takes place in two steps -- first, a sort which groups together based on alignment signature, and second, collapsing reads sharing these signatures with similar barcodes into single observations.

 "Alignment signatures" consist of a read and its mate's alignment information, if paired.
-These can be grouped by start position or by unclipped start position.
-Unclipped start position is less sensitive to errors in the reads, whereas a bam sorted by signature using position can still be indexed for traditional use.
-Unclipped start position comes at the computational cost of an additional sort but with potentially increased success in rescue.

 Because reads need both their and their mates' alignment information, including read length, the preprocessing `bmftools mark` is required prior to bmftools sort.